NicolasIRAGNE/gitsoviet/README.md

 ```

 ### Run automatically on this repository
-To generate a poster whenever changes land on `main` or when a `revolutionary` tag is pushed, store your API key in the `OPENAI_API_KEY` repository secret and keep your default branch protected so only trusted merges and tags run the workflow.
-The included `.github/workflows/self-propaganda.yml` uses the commit’s associated pull request to drive the prompt and falls back gracefully if no PR is found.
+To generate a poster whenever changes land on `main` or when a pull request is labeled `revolutionary`, store your API key in the `OPENAI_API_KEY` repository secret.
+Keep your default branch protected so only trusted merges run the workflow, and restrict who can apply the `revolutionary` label since applying it triggers the workflow with access to the secret.
+The included `.github/workflows/self-propaganda.yml` uses the commit’s associated pull request or the labeled PR number to drive the prompt and falls back gracefully if no PR is found.

 ## Inputs
 - `pull_number` (**required**): Target pull request number.